Lipen/discrete-math-course/typst/lec-set-theory.typ

 == Euler Circles

 #definition[
-  _Euler diagram_ is a graphical representation of sets and their relationships using closed shapes (usually circles).
+  _Euler diagram_ is a graphical representation of sets and their relationships (subset, intersecting, disjoint) using closed shapes (usually circles).
 ]

 #align(center)[